The Department of Mathematics, through its Integrated Ph.D. programme, offers

 Additionally, THE NEXT THREE POINTS SHALL BE THE ELIGIBILITY REQUIREMENTS for

 the Int.
 Ph.D. in the Mathematical Sciences.

 B.Sc. or equivalent degree with Mathematics as one of the subjects (this

 includes the B.Stat. degree, and a B.A. degree with Mathematics as one of

 B.E./B.Tech. or equivalent degree

-- Please note that candidates with higher qualifications are
+Please note that candidates with higher qualifications are not eligible.

 How to Apply

-Please refer to the following web page for further information on the JAM 2016 application process:
+Please refer to the following web page for further information on the JAM 2018

-As regards the separate application to IISc: The IISc online portal for 2016 admissions is NOW OPEN.
-Visit
+As regards the separate application to IISc: Please visit the IISc admissions page for